Explanations and instructions of all things Writing.Com.

 When a note is created, its content rating drop menu is set by default to the current content rating of the Notebook where it is posted.
 You can change the drop menu for the note as needed to account for the note's content.

-For convenience, set the content rating of your Notebook to cover the content of your typical notes.
+For convenience, set the content rating of your Notebook to cover the content of your typical notes, and then change the content ratings for notes that exceed that content rating.
+If you don't want to need to think about content ratings for your notes, set the content rating of your Notebook to cover the highest content you expect to post.
 Everyday activities often require a 13+ content rating, and mentioning events in the news often requires an 18+ content rating.
 The current content rating setting of the Notebook is shown at the upper right side of the Notebook tab.
-The default content rating setting of the Notebook is ASR.
+The default content rating setting of the Notebook is 18+.
 To adjust the content rating of your Notebook tab, click the gear icon on your Notebook tab at the top right to open the tab's manage area.
 Change the drop menu for the content rating to the correct content rating and wait for the swirling circle to change to a check mark.
 The content rating directive in the header of your Notebook will automatically change to match the new content rating.
 Click the X at the upper right to close the manage area.

 How to Check the Content Rating of a Note: